3DJakob/react-animated-popup/readme.md

 - required
 - type: `boolean`

-Tha prompt state, make true to make the prompt appear.
+The prompt state, make true to make the prompt appear.

 ### `onClose`